 The XK01 kit is versatile and perfect for the classroom.

-Pupils at Soneike High School, Western Cape, South Africa, using the XK01 to send data via the Internet of Things (IoT) to their computer
+Students at Soneike High School, Western Cape, South Africa, using the XK01 to send data via the Internet of Things (IoT) to their computer

 To help you get the most out of your kit we are constantly releasing new support materials: experiments, how-to guides projects and lesson plans.
 Even apps: there is a link to an app below that you can use to make custom enclosures for xChip configurations to 3D print.